 Many regions colonized by the English adopted the slang term “Bush” to talk about remote, unsettled areas.
 In many cases, the Bush was literally filled with bushes, along with native trees, and it served as a rich habitat for native plants and animals.
 In Australia, some people lived in the area, such as the aborigines, and some “bushrangers,” people who lived off the land in the Bush.

 Get startedWikibuy compensates us when you install Wikibuy using the links we provided.

 The Australian Bush was quite a shock to early colonists to the area.
 The first reports of Australia came from areas near the ocean during the rainy season, when Australia was lush and very hospitable.
 When colonists actually arrived and began branching out, however, they encountered the hostile, brutal conditions of the area, which was completely unfamiliar to European eyes.
 While much of Europe's land has been heavily managed for centuries, producing a very uniform and familiar look, the Bush was wild and unpredictable, despite the efforts of some colonists to “civilize” it with familiar plants and animals.

 There is a connotation of wildness and feral conditions when someone talks about “the Bush,” and many people associate it with fierce self reliance and strength.
 In Australian culture, some people historically idolized the bushrangers, impressed by their ability to support themselves in a seemingly hostile environment.
-In Australia today, the Bush continues to be used to graze cattle, supporting cattle herders who may spend weeks or months at a time in the Bush supporting themselves as they manage the animals.
+In Australia today, this area continues to be used to graze cattle, supporting cattle herders who may spend weeks or months at a time there, supporting themselves as they manage the animals.